SMAC-Media/SMAC/README.md

-Archcoin
+SMAC
 ========

-The Archcoin Network is a revolutionary method designed to build a highly efficient business model on the blockchain that guarantees profit distribution from visionary product sales, services and enterprising crypto investments.
+SMAC is uniquely suited to act as a transmitter of payments between one-account owner to an account buyer.
+SMAC aims to tap into the world’s multi-million dollars social media advertisement industry, serving as a way for investors to be able to tap into this newly founded lucrative industry.
 Algorithm: Scrypt [100% Proof of Stake]

-Total initial supply: 16 180 339*
+Total initial supply: 500000

 Variable Network-Stake-Dependent Interest: 3% to 20% year